Have you ever thought about visiting the city of Madrid? Have you ever wondered what to see in Madrid?

 Today, Chamartín faces Madrid’s ‘Business Centre’ together with upper-middle class residences, a wide range of exquisite restaurants and, of course, the intense movement of tourists generated by Real Madrid Soccer Stadium.

-End of the Tour, a traditional tapas and wines in cosy bars, quite far away from the tourist centre of Madrid.
+End of the Tour, a traditional tapas and wines in cozy bars, quite far away from the touristcenter of Madrid.

 Este sitio web utiliza cookies para que usted tenga la mejor experiencia de usuario.
 Si continúa navegando está dando su consentimiento para la aceptación de las mencionadas cookies y la aceptación de nuestra política de cookies, pinche el enlace para mayor información.plugin cookiesACEPTAR